 This is it!
 Are you on track to graduate?
 Meet with your advisor for your Senior Eval to see what requirements you have left.

 Want to continue your education and increase your opportunities?
-Talk to a faculty member about whether graduate school fits your career your graduation portfolio.
+Talk to a faculty member about whether graduate school fits your career.

 Submit your work for the NBS, SPJ, Hearst, and other awards.